Traction Power Maintainer

 - Ability to read blueprints and schematics for electrical and electronic control

 - Ability to perform the duties of the job safely, efficiently and in compliance with all applicable rules and regulations without direct supervision, including the ability to operate required vehicles or equipment.

 FLSA Status: Non-Exempt

-This position may require working in wet or hot, humid non-weather conditions, and in high precarious places up to two-thirds (2/3) of the time.
-This position may also require up to one-third (2/3) of the time, working in outdoor weather conditions, extreme cold, risk of electrical shock and work with explosives.
+This position requires working in wet or hot, humid non-weather conditions, and in high precarious places.
+Also required to work in outdoor weather conditions to include extreme cold along with a risk of electrical shock.

-This position may require up to two-thirds (2/3) of the time to standing, walking, talking or hearing using hands to finger, handle or feeling and reaching with hands and arms, lifting up to fitfy pounds (50) pounds.
-May be required to work near moving parts or equipment, in the presence of fumes or airborne particles, toxic or caustic chemicals and vibrations up to two-thirds or more of the time..
+This position may require standing, walking, talking or hearing using hands to finger, handle or feeling and reaching with hands and arms, lifting up to fitfy pounds (50) pounds.
+In addition this position works near moving parts or equipment, in the presence of fumes or airborne particles, toxic or caustic chemicals and vibrations.
 Must have color vision.
-May also be required to lift more than 100 pounds with assistance.
+May have to lift up to 100 pounds with assistance.

 Candidates will be referred to the hiring supervisor for consideration based on the results of the following assessment process: